 Many patients elevate their feet to help relieve the swelling and this is generally a temporary remedy.
 When a podiatrist is consulted the reason behind the swelling can be uncovered and subsequently treated.

-If you have any questions please feel free to contact our office located in Smithtown, NY .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in Smithtown, NY .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 As individuals age, the risk of experiencing a fall increases, posing significant threats to their health and independence.
 Understanding the factors that contribute to falls is vital in implementing preventive measures.
 Common risk factors for falling in older people include muscle weakness, balance impairment, vision problems, and certain medications that may cause dizziness or lightheadedness.
 Environmental hazards, such as uneven surfaces, poor lighting, or slippery floors also heighten the risk.
 Fortunately, proactive steps can be taken to reduce the likelihood of falls.
 Engaging in regular exercise to improve strength, balance, and flexibility can enhance stability and coordination.
 Conducting home safety assessments and making necessary modifications can help create a safer living environment.
 Included are installing grab bars, securing rugs, and improving lighting.
 Regular vision check-ups and medication reviews with healthcare providers help decrease potential risks.
 Falling can seriously impact the feet as well as other body parts.
 If this has happened to you, it is suggested that you visit a podiatrist who can assess your foot condition, provide treatment, and offer you effective fall-prevention techniques.